Data Sharing

 Using a hidden directory

 This is more of a temporary measure, and less secure than other methods, but quick and easy to do.
-The data will be available for all users that know the path to it.
+The data will be available to all users that know the path to it.
 You should send the full path only to people you want to give access.

 Warning